proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/nics/tap.rst

 ..
 Note:

-   Change the ``-b`` options to blacklist all of your physical ports.
+   Change the ``-b`` options to exclude all of your physical ports.
 The following command line is all one line.

    Also, ``-f themes/black-yellow.theme`` is optional if the default colors